sansbacher/docs/git/README.md

 3. Initially they would all point to the same initial Commit (empty repo or the existing code), and diverge from there.
    1. The main Branch should always be deploy-ready, the dev Branch would be based on the main Branch after each release.
    2. The dev Branch should be the "base" from which all feature/bugFix/name-dev Branches are based on.
-4. Everyone Checksout on their feature/bugFix/name-dev Branch doing what they need to do, testing their work as they go. (they are free to make sub Branches as needed)
+4. Everyone Checks out on their feature/bugFix/name-dev Branch doing what they need to do, testing their work as they go. (they are free to make sub Branches as needed)
 5. When someone finishes something they Merge their Branch into the dev Branch, testing with any other new changes anyone else has Merged in.
     Rebasing dev onto their Branch may help eliminate conflicts in their Branch before finally Merging their Branch into dev.
 6. When everyone (or enough people) have finished merging in their work to dev Branch, do final tests in dev, then Merge dev into main Branch and deploy.